Guide 14 chapters

 THE SECOND-SCREEN REALITY

-$1-10 branded keyword CPC vs $50-150+ generic Source: Industry Data
+$1-5 branded CPC vs $150+ generic PI Source: Industry Data

-If you’re running CTV without protecting your branded search terms, you’re paying to generate leads for competitors.
+CTV creates demand.
+Search captures it.
+If you’re running CTV without protecting your branded search terms, you’re generating leads for competitors.
+That’s not speculation.
+It’s math.
+Our full guide to branded search protection covers the fix.

 The Taqtics Approach

-Full-service creative: We produce the spots: strategy, scripting, production, editing.
+Full-service creative.
+We produce the spots.
+Strategy, scripting, production, editing.
 No hand-off to a third-party production house.

 References